IthamarBaron/DICE/README.md

 It is important for me to note that this project was built entirely for educational purposes and was used as my 12th-grade final project.
 In no way do I encourage stealing storage space from Discord or any other platform.

+NOTE: More info can be found in the project book.